lihaoyi/Metascala/readme.md

 Performance
 -----------
 The performance of Metascala is absolutely abysmal: it performs basic optimizations (e.g. pre-calculating virtual-dispatch tables and maintaining invoke-interface caches), but not much more.
-Part of this arises from the fact that it is written in Scala in a mostly immutable, functional style, and that results in overhead (lots of extra allocations and method calls) over an imperative, mutable style.
-The other part is probably a fundamental limitation of it being an interpreter, and any major increase in performance would require pretty fundamental changes to the system.
+This is partly because it is written in Scala in a mostly immutable, functional style, and that results in overhead (lots of extra allocations and method calls) over an imperative, mutable style.
+The other part is probably a fundamental limitation of being an interpreter, and any major increase in performance would require pretty fundamental changes to the system.

 This can easily be improved a great deal in the future: micro-bottlenecks (e.g. for-comprehensions) can be optimized, and the SSA bytecode is amenable to analysis and optimization.
-Nonetheless, the focus up to this point has been on completeness and compliance; performance optimizations will have to wait for the future.
+Nonetheless, my focus so far has been on completeness and compliance; performance optimizations will have to wait.

 Security
 --------